HEASARC/sciserver_cookbooks/data-access.md

 The `xtemaster` catalog is the one that we're interested in.

 Let's see what this table has in it.
-Alternatively, we can google it and find the same information here:
+The same information is availabe in the table description in the website:

 https://heasarc.gsfc.nasa.gov/W3Browse/all/xtemaster.html